 The Applied Technology Group of KEMRON Environmental Services, Inc. (KEMRON) conducted a dewatering laboratory bench scale study on impacted sediment from a river site located in the Boston, Massachusetts area.
 The purpose of the dewatering study was to evaluate dewatering techniques in order to increase the material percent solids and density for potential disposal.
 Four site sediments were evaluated during the bench scale study.
 The sediments showed a variation in particle size distribution from coarse sand to silt and was impacted with Hexavalent Chromium.
 KEMRON evaluated the effectiveness on the site materials for three different dewatering techniques including Recessed Plate Simulations through the use of Baroid filter press testing, Belt Filter dewatering using a Crown® Belt Filter Press, and GeoTube® dewatering through the use of the GeoTube® Rapid Dewatering Technique (RDT).
 The study included polymer evaluations as well as evaluating the dewatering technology on the “as received” material and material screened through a #200 sieve (de-sanded).

-KEMRON’s Applied Technology Laboratory performed an ex-situ thermal remediation bench scale treatability study on Perfluorinated compounds (PFCs) impacted soil from a urban site located in the eastern United States.
-The constituent of concern was Common PFCs include perfluorooctanoic acid (PFOA), used to make fluoropolymers such as Teflon, among other applications; or perfluorooctanesulfonic acid (PFOS), used in the semiconductor industry, 3M’s former Scotchgard formulation, and 3M’s former fire-fighting foam mixture; or perfluorononanoic acid (PFNA), used as surfactant in the emulsion polymerization of fluoropolymers; or perfluorobutanesulfonic acid (PFBS), used as a replacement for PFOS in 3M’s reformulated Scotchgard; or perfluorooctanesulfonyl fluoride (POSF), used to make PFOS-based compounds; or perfluorooctanesulfonamide (PFOSA), formerly used in 3M’s Scotchgard formulation; and FC-75, a 3M Fluorinert liquid; and perfluorinated cyclic ether (PFCE).
+KEMRON’s Applied Technologies Group performed an ex-situ thermal remediation bench scale treatability study on soil which was impacted with compost impacted with Perfluorinated compounds (PFCs).
+Common PFCs include perfluorooctanoic acid (PFOA), used to make fluoropolymers such as Teflon, among other applications; or perfluorooctanesulfonic acid (PFOS), used in the semiconductor industry, 3M’s former Scotchgard formulation, and 3M’s former fire-fighting foam mixture; or perfluorononanoic acid (PFNA), used as surfactant in the emulsion polymerization of fluoropolymers; or perfluorobutanesulfonic acid (PFBS), used as a replacement for PFOS in 3M’s reformulated Scotchgard; or perfluorooctanesulfonyl fluoride (POSF), used to make PFOS-based compounds; or perfluorooctanesulfonamide (PFOSA), formerly used in 3M’s Scotchgard formulation; and FC-75, a 3M Fluorinert liquid; and perfluorinated cyclic ether (PFCE).

 Through our Worldwide Environmental Remediation Services (WERS) contract with USACE-Huntsville, KEMRON was contracted by USACE-Alaska to perform excavation, packaging, transportation and disposal of approximately 33,000 tons of PCB-contaminated soil from the White Alice Radio Relay Station (RRS) in Port Heiden, AK.
 The work was performed for the benefit of US Air Force, who is responsible for the environmental cleanup of the White Alice RRS.
 Alaska Department of Environmental Conservation (ADEC) provided regulatory oversight of the work of the CERCLA non-time critical removal action.